Flager eclipses Matt Friede's 50 free freshman benchmark in prelims Thursday.

-Ross also has mentored over a dozen CSCAA Academic All-America and honorable-mention selections, as well as 117 Academic All-Big Ten athletes, seven Big Ten Distinguished Scholar Award winners and five Big Ten Medal of Honor winners in Daly (1992), Brown (1997), Kovacs (1999), Paul (2005) and Pogioli (2006).
+Ross also has mentored over a dozen CSCAA Academic All-America and honorable-mention selections, as well as numerous Big Ten Distinguished Scholars and even more Academic All-Big Ten student-athletes.
+He has also coached five Big Ten Medal of Honor winners in Daly (1992), Brown (1997), Kovacs (1999), Paul (2005) and Pogioli (2006).

-At the start of the 2010-11 school year, Ross' team was presented with the school's "25/85" award.
-Men's swimming and diving was honored because it finished among the national top 25 during the 2008-09 athletic year while maintaining a cumulative grade-point average that met or exceeded expectations over four consecutive semesters, thereby supporting Purdue's goal of reaching an 85-percent graduation rate.
-Ross' program has received this award, formerly called the "25/75" award, five years in a row.
+Ross's teams have been regularly presented with the school's "25/85" award.
+Men's swimming and diving was honored because it finished among the national Top 25 during the athletic year while maintaining a cumulative grade-point average that met or exceeded expectations over four consecutive semesters, thereby supporting Purdue's goal of reaching an 85-percent graduation rate.
+Ross' program has received this award, formerly called the "25/75" award, eight times in the last nine years.

 Ross' involvement with Purdue swimming and diving began in 1977, when he walked on to the swim team.
 He competed in the individual medley and middle distance freestyle events.
 In 1980, Ross received the Most Improved Swimmer Award and was named team co-captain in 1981.